China's neighboring countries

 This page looks at all of the 14 land neighbors of China.
 The important island neighbor/province of Taiwan has its own page as well as the islands of Japan.
 The history of Chinese relations with Korea also has its own page.
 The sea to the south of China is an area of disputed 'ownership' and this is also fully described.

 China together with Russia has the largest number of land borders with neighboring countries (14).
 They are (running anti-clockwise from the East) : Korea (North), Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Bhutan, Myanmar, Laos and Vietnam.
-China's borders have changed many times over the centuries and relations with neighbors is a complex narrative of the historical development of China.
-It was only in the nineteenth century that China's borders were fixed and the concept of China as a nation state was developed, previously the Chinese considered themselves rulers of 'all under heaven'.
-China was at the center and peoples were regarded as increasingly savage and barbaric the further out they lived.
+China's borders have changed many times over the centuries and relations with neighbors reveals a complex history.
+It was only in the nineteenth century that China's borders were fixed and the concept of China as a nation state was developed.
+Up until the 19th century the Chinese considered themselves rulers of ‘all under heaven’ with a unique role, the Emperor was Son of Heaven for all mankind not just Chinese people .
+China was at the center and peoples were regarded as increasingly savage and barbaric the further away they lived.
 You can click on a country in the map to go to a description of the country.

 Russia 俄罗斯 (Eluosi)Population 144 million Area 17,098,242 sqkms GDP $8,184